Kamal Kumar Majumdar

-Kamal Kumar Majumdar (কমলকুমার মজুমদার) (17 November 1914 – 9 February 1979) was a major fiction-writer of the Bengali language.
-The novel Antarjali Jatra is considered his most notable work.
+Kamal Kumar Majumdar (কমলকুমার মজুমদার) (17 November 1914 – 9 February 1979) was an avant-garde Bengali writer and painter who is best known for his dense stylized prose that drew heavily from pre-colonial, classical Sadhu Bhasa syntax and vocabulary.
+Although criticized for literary obscurantism, his post-modernist fictions were lauded by the Krittibas group of Bengali writers, including Sunil Gangopadhyay.
+Among his best known works are Golap Sundari, Suhasinir Pometam and Antarjali Jatra.

 Early life

 Majumdar was the son of Prafullachandra Majumdar and Renukamoyee Majumdar.
 Prafullachandra used to serve in the police department.
 Renukamoyee had keen literary interest and thus Kamalkumar was exposed to modern literary thoughts and trends from his childhood.

 His parents were originally from Taki, a town in the 24 Parganas district (now in North 24 Parganas district), but the family shifted to Rikhia.
 Kamalkumar spent his childhood and adolescence in Kolkata, India.
 He started his studies in a school called "Bishnupur Shiksha Sangha" in Bishnupur but dropped formal studies before completing high school.
 For sometime, he studied Sanskrit in a Tol and learned sitar from a local maestro.
 In 1937 he established a magazine called "Ushnish" where he used to write under his real name as well as a number of pen names.
 But during 1944–45 he devoted himself mostly to painting.
 During 1937–38 he got numerous offers for going abroad which he refused.

 Kamal Kumar was married to Dayamayee Majumdar and his younger brother was a renowned painter, Nirode Mazumdar.
 Their younger sister Shanu Lahiri (1928 – 2013) was also a noted painter and art educator.